techmindful/hideout/README.md

 That's when I started to work on Hideout.
 A chat service that requires no sign up, and no installation.
 You can create a chat room and send it to your contacts on unprivate platforms.
 But the conversation will remain private.

 # Feature-richness
-Hideout plans to implement emojis, file sharing, and voice/video chats.
-It plans to be as feature-rich as possible.
+Hideout plans to be as feature-rich as possible.
+Emojis is already here.
+It just needs some polishing for ease of use.
+File-sharing and voice/vidoe chat are on the roadmap.

 # Hideout is designed to be self-hosted.
 Hideout is designed to be self-hosted.
 The idea is that the more privacy-minded and tech-savvy person among a friend group can set up a Hideout server, for them and their friends to use.
 The server is naturally trusted, as the owner is a friend.